elakamarcus/ccsk_notes/ccsk_0x01_Cloud_Computing_Concepts.md

 3. Scale down: Important to have support to also, preferably automatically, scale down to avoid unnecessary costs

 ### Measured Service
+This is also called "utility computing" where you pay-as-you-go, and dont pay for idling resources.

 ### On-Demand Self-service
+Consumer are able to provision resources on their own, without a provider-side human intervention.

 ### Resource Pooling
+The most fundamental characteristics.
+NIST SP800-145 outlines multitenancy as an essential characteristics.
+Resources are pooled and consumers are granted access to the pool.
+Consumers access is isolated, typically on the vendor side by policies.

 ## Service Models
 ### Software as a Service - SaaS